-The Forefather of the RTS: Dune II
+The First RTS: Dune II -Retrospective

 Dune is one of the greatest Sci-Fi series ever written.
 It contains noble houses, giant sandworms, and lots of plotting.
 It’s the sort of setting just begging for a game series to give it the proper treatment that it deserves.
 Let’s see if Dune II lives up to the franchise name.